 Valerie L. Davidson, Manager of Finance and Administration - Valerie L. Davidson joined the Center in 2002.
 She is responsible for accounts payable, payroll, and other business.
 Before coming to the center, Davidson was an administrator in the Office of the District Judges of Travis County.
 She earned a Bachelor of Arts in Political Science from Southwest Texas State University in 1997.
 Kimberly Edwards, Development Associate - Kimberly Edwards joined the Center in 2014.
 She is responsible for administrative support for all development and fundraising functions of the Center, including donor database management and event coordination.
 Her nonprofit experience includes both development and program positions with various organizations including CASA New Orleans and the Chicago Foundation for Women.
 She has proudly served as an AmeriCorps VISTA with the Chicago Women’s Health Center and the University of Texas at Austin, the Longhorn Center for Civic Engagement, formerly the Volunteer and Service Learning Center.
 She holds a Bachelor of Arts in Mass Media Arts from Clark Atlanta University.

-Eva DeLuna Castro, Senior Budget Analyst - Eva DeLuna Castro joined the Center in 1998 and focuses on state budget issues.
+Eva DeLuna Castro, Investing In Texas Program Director - Eva DeLuna Castro joined the Center in 1998 and focuses on state budget issues.
 Before coming to the Center, she was an Analyst for the Texas Comptroller of Public Accounts, researching various policy issues related to state revenue and spending.
 She earned a Bachelor of Arts in History and Literature, cum laude, from Harvard University in 1988 and a Master of Public Affairs from the LBJ School of Public Affairs at The University of Texas at Austin in 1997.